Rspoon3/Study-Sets-Website/src/markdown/description.md

 As a subscription app ($0.99/month or $9.99 /year), all of the features are included for free without payment.
 The exception to this is that as a non-paying customer you are limited to creating 50 cards.

 Between now and the iOS 14 release, I plan on continuing to polish the final design while listening to user feedback.
 I would greatly appreciate it if you could take some time to check it out.
-Please feel free to reach out via this email or on Twitter if you have any questions.
+Please feel free to reach out via email or on Twitter.

 Here is a brief recap of some supported features: